Makktu/noughts-and-crosses/README.md

 This will be a long project.
 Weeks not days.
 Hopefully not months.

 Before I do anything, a proper refresher on objects and Constructors is required.

+-   27-Aug-2021: Decided to do two versions of this project, first where I use my (meagre) existing knowledge and skills.
+Brushing up on Constructors etc. as I go, and potentially using them for some parts of 'my' version of the Project.
+Then the 'proper' one as stipulated in the Project instructions.